absinthe0223/guide/Operating-Model/Holacracy/Home.md

 The @Governor of each circle shall have exclusive authority of passing governance in their circle.

 For a circle to evolve to distributed governance.
-The @Governer, @Lead Link of the circle, and @Holacracy Engagement Lead need to all agree.
+The @Governor, @Lead Link of the circle, and @Holacracy Engagement Lead need to all agree.

 For a circle to turn back towards localized governance, the @Lead Link of the circle and @Holacracy Engagement Lead need to agree.